Advanced OpenStack Deployment and Debug - Ussuri

 This course is targeted at students with the following:

-- This course is “lab intensive,” with more than 95% of your time spent in labs.
-The instructor is available to help debug issues you might encounter & discuss the implementation.
+This course is “lab intensive,” with more than 90% of your time spent in labs.
+The instructor will introduce each set of lab exercises and is available to help debug issues you might encounter & discuss the implementation.